-Refers to the amount deducted from the Gross Taxable Pay, which include Income tax, Employees National Insurance, any personal pension contribution and the administrative fee umbrellas charge.
+Refers to the amount deducted from the Gross Taxable Pay, which includes Income tax, Employees National Insurance, any personal pension contribution and the administrative fee umbrella companies charge.
 There could also be other deductions that need to be included here such as student loan payments or attachment of earnings, etc. ABC Portage is held responsible before French legal tax and administrative authorities.

 Unlike most European countries, where the social security system is financed through general taxation, the French system is funded through social security contributions.
 The level of these contributions is rather high for employers, employees or self-employed.
 In fact, it is one of the highest in the world.